jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplitItem
 This example displays the list in its most basic form without any additional properties or elements configured.
 Scroll down for more examples of how you can implement lists.

-**Examples:
+**Examples**:
-**See the full code sample using static data <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-local.jigx" target="_blank">local</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-global.jigx" target="_blank">global </a>in GitHub.
+See the full code sample using static data [local](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-local.jigx) and [global](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-global.jigx) in GitHub.
-See the full code sample using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/dynamic-data/simple-list-dd.jigx" target="_blank">GitHub</a>.
+See the full code sample using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/dynamic-data/simple-list-dd.jigx).

-**Datasources:
+**Datasources**:
-**See the full datasource code sample for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx).
-See the full datasource code sample for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx).

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
-You can use the cleaning-services.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the cleaning-services.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::